 You can download and use the Backpack module on your Drupal site at https://github.com/agaric/bookmark

-While a custom site was more advantageous than an email list or Facebook group, the reality is that most teachers’ daily routine does not include visiting teacherswithguts.com In order to keep users engaged they needed a way to know when relevant activity was taking place.
+While a custom site was more advantageous than an email list or Facebook group, the reality is that most teachers’ daily routine does not include visiting teacherswithguts.org.
+In order to keep teachers engaged they needed a way to know when relevant activity was taking place.

-We built a notification system, configurable by each user, so that they could be emailed about activity pertinent to their work.
-Users can choose to receive the following notifications:
+We built a notification system, configurable by each teacher, so that they could be emailed about activity pertinent to their work.
+Teachers can choose to receive the following notifications:

-Additionally, users choose the day to be sent emails, as well as the frequency.
+Additionally, teachers choose the day to be sent emails, as well as the frequency.
 This was all made possible by enhancing the Personal Digest and Comment Notify modules.

-To build upon the networking happening in the forums, we made it easy for teachers to find one another based shared interests, experience and geography.
-Each teacher customizes their user profile with key information about themselves, their areas of expertise and the areas they wish to grow.
+To build upon the networking happening in the forums, we made it easy for teachers to find one another based on shared on interests, experience and geography.
+Each teacher customizes their member profile with key information about themselves, their areas of expertise and the areas they wish to grow.
 We then surfaced that in a filterable search of members, helping teachers mentor one another.

 With an onboarding process much improved from their previous site, plus the ability to bulk invite users, TWiG was able to sign up over 700 teachers when the site launched in 2016.
-We’ve continued to improve the site to increase participation and surface useful metrics for site administrators.
+We’ve continued to improve the site to increase participation and surface useful metrics for site administrators and researchers.